-During PY 2020, the City of Naperville completed two major planning projects that impacted the choice of programs to be funded: First, the City adopted a new Consolidated Plan to guide investment of CDBG funds from PY 2020 - PY 20204.
+During PY 2020, the City of Naperville completed two major planning projects that impacted the choice of programs to be funded: First, the City adopted a new Consolidated Plan to guide investment of CDBG funds from PY 2020 - PY 2024.
 The plan included priorities, goals and objectives based on data analysis, and collaboration and consultation with key stakeholders representing Naperville's low and moderate-income residents.
-Second, as part of the City's implementation of its 2017 Analysis of Impediments to Fair Housing Choice (AI) the City adopted a Work Plan based on recommendations included in a Housing Needs Assessment and Affordable Housing Action Plan.
-The Single-Family Rehabilitation Program was included in the Work Plan.
+Second, as part of the City's implementation of its 2017 Analysis of Impediments to Fair Housing Choice (AI) the City adopted a Work Plan based on recommendations included in the Housing Needs Assessment and Affordable Housing Action Plan.
+Through implementation of these plans, the City hopes to preserve its existing affordable housing stock while increasing the overall affordable stock, despite limited availability of vacant land and high land and housing prices.

-All projects funded in PY 2021 were reviewed and approved by an Evaluation Team composed of staff and residents to ensure that they reflect the City's priorities and goals.
-All meet the national objectives of the CDBG program and are designed to address the needs of low and moderate-income Naperville residents.
+The projects funded in PY 2022 continue and build on the implementation of the Consolidated Plan and Al/Affordable Housing Work Plans.
+All proposed projects were reviewed and approved by an Evaluation Team composed of staff and residents to ensure that they reflect the City's priorities and goals.
+All projects meet the national objectives of the CDBG program and are designed to address the needs of low and moderate-income Naperville residents.